BenvenLab/eSNPKaryotyping/README.md

     Before Use

+    # Install eSNP-Karyotyping Package:
+    # 1. Install.packages("devtools")
+    # 2. Run the following line: install_github("BenvenLab/eSNPKaryotyping/eSNPKaryotyping")

     # The following programs should be installed on your computer:
     # 1. Tophat2 (install to the Linux path.
 If not, give the full path to the tophat2 function in the Tophat function)
     # 2. Bowtie2
     # 3. GATK
     # 4. Picard